NFL Honors Poll: Picks for MVP, rookie of the year, more

 3. Sam Darnold, QB, New York Jets

 If Darnold really does start Week 1 for the Jets, and if the Jets have a surprisingly good year, this will be one of the biggest stories of the season and thrust young Sam into the discussion for this award.
-It feels more likely that it'll go to one of the running backs slated for a high volume of carries, but the spotlight on Darnold will ensure that he's never out of the minds of the voters -- as long as he plays well.
+It feels more likely that it will go to one of the running backs slated for a high volume of carries, but the spotlight on Darnold will ensure that he's never out of the minds of the voters -- as long as he plays well.

 Comeback Player of the Year